Graham Richards: Industry involvement

-In the fourth year of his degree course Richard's research project led him to using Oxford's Ferranti Mercury computer to solve integrals.
+In the fourth year of his degree course Richards' research project led him to using Oxford's Ferranti Mercury computer to solve integrals.

 During a fellowship year in France at Centre de Mécanique Ondulatoire Appliquée, he was able to use more powerful computers.

 Returning to Oxford, he worked on ab initio computations and applied computational techniques to solving quantum mechanical problems in theoretical chemistry, in particular studying spin-orbit coupling.

 His influential paper Third age of quantum chemistry (1979) marked the development of computational techniques for theoretical analysis whose precision equaled or surpassed experimental results.

 Richards saw the potential to apply computer techniques for examining the structure and properties of compounds in the area of pharmaceutical applications.
 He became a pioneer in the field of computer-aided molecular design.
 He was the first to produce coloured images modelling molecular structure graphically, and introduced many of the techniques now widely used in academia and industry.